 11. Nurses Educational Funds Scholarships

-The Nurses Educational Funds Scholarships includes the offering of 26 different scholarships to eligible nursing students studying for their graduate nursing degree.
+The Nurses Educational Funds Scholarships include the offering of 26 different scholarships to eligible nursing students studying for their graduate nursing degrees.
 The M. Elizabeth Carnegie African American Scholarship is awarded to black nursing professionals who are currently attending a nursing doctoral degree program.
 The alumni association from the School of Nursing at the Freedman Hospital offers the Estelle Massey Osborne Scholarship annually, to African American nurses who are currently studying for their master’s degree.